jellyr/RaytracaH/README.md

 # raytracaH

 raytracaH is ray tracer written in Haskell using functional approach.
-Current version is very early and more features are to come soon.
+Current version is in very early stage and more features are to come soon.

 # Licence

-TODO - choose MIT or Apache Licence
+The raytracaH is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).